Key Takeaways

 What if my employer has fewer than 50 employees?

-The federal FMLA doesn't apply to employers with fewer than 50 employees within 75 miles.
-However, you may still have protections under the Americans with Disabilities Act (which applies to employers with 15+ employees), Oklahoma state law, or your employer's own leave policies.
+The federal FMLA doesn't apply to a private employer unless the employer has 50 or more employees for at least 20 workweeks in the current or previous calendar year, and the employee generally must work at a location with 50 employees within 75 miles.
+However, you may still have protections under the Americans with Disabilities Act, Oklahoma anti-discrimination law, workers' compensation retaliation law, or your employer's own leave policies.

 How do I prove FMLA retaliation?